-At National College of Ireland, we want our students to get the very best out of the years spent with us.
-We want them to look back on their period of study as one which was not only successful in academic terms, but rewarding on a personal and social level.
-To this end we have provided a range of services to provide advice, support and encouragement.
+At National College of Ireland, we want our students to find their years with us not only successful on an academic level but also rewarding on a personal and a social level.
+To help achieve this, we have set up a number of facilities to provide advice, support and encouragement - some of these are described below.

 Student Assistance Fund